 When you phone us, write to us (by email or post) or use our website chat service

-When you contact us (e.g. by phone, email, post or through our website chat service) with general or specific queries, we may also handle your personal information (your name, contact details and the other details you provide to us) in order to provide the customer services you have asked us to.
+When you contact us (e.g. by phone, email, post, via our online social media platforms or through our website chat service) with general or specific queries, we may also handle your personal information (your name, contact details and the other details you provide to us) in order to provide the customer services you have asked us to.
 This could be when you ask us to provide more information about any Accommodation (including the Information) or a Reservation, or to explain how our Service works.

 When your query relates to the Accommodation (including the Information), the Accommodation Provider or a specific Reservation, we may share your personal information with the relevant Accommodation Provider.

 We rely on your consent to handle your personal information in this way.
 If you do not provide us with the personal information we request from you for customer services purposes, we may not be able to fully answer your queries.